Netflix/falcor/documentation/jsongraph.md

 2. set
 3. call

 Each of these operations must be carried out by an intermediary.
-This layer of indirection allows us the true location and organization of the data to be abstracted away from the caller.
+This layer of indirection allows the true location and organization of the data to be abstracted away from the caller.

 Some examples of objects that are capable of carrying out the abstract JSON Graph operations are: